-The barber was responsible not just for cutting hair, but pulling teeth, letting blood and performing some other minor surgeries.
-If basic, non-invasive treatments of toothaches didn’t fix the problem, there was one solution: that tooth was coming out… without the help of novocaine.
+The barber was responsible not just for cutting hair, but also pulling teeth, letting blood, and performing some other minor surgeries.
+If basic, noninvasive treatments for toothaches didn’t fix the problem, there was one solution: the tooth was coming out… and without the help of Novocain.

 If you think your job is bad, just be grateful you aren’t the “Groom of the King’s Close Stool.”
 This position carried the responsibility of following the king around with his portable commode and washing instruments.
-The groomsman assisted the king with his personal business and the, um, cleaning afterwards.
+The groomsman assisted the king with his personal business and the, um, cleaning afterward.

 Peasants obviously didn’t have it as good as the king.
 Instead, they resorted to using dried leaves as toilet paper.

 Several authors have claimed that even royalty would be prone to repeating outfits.
 King James VI of Scotland went months at a time without changing his clothes.
 He even slept in them.
 Often, people only had four outfits, one for each season.

 Princesses were also known to not change their dress for months at a time.